RavyAlessandro/ravy-undergraduate-thesis-codes/README.md

 "NeuPairRQJ.nb" calculated the neutrino emission quantities, such as reaction rates (R), energy loss rates (Q), and second moment of energy rate (J).

-"NeuPairSpec.nb: calculated the neutrino spectra.
+"NeuPairSpec.nb" calculated the neutrino spectra.

 Note that this is only valid in the pair-annihilation process in the thesis.
 For other particle processes, the codes must be adjusted.